halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/waf/listener/profiles/rules/behavior_rules.md

 # Behavior Rule
 ### Overview
-The Behavior rule is a feature of Haltdos WAF that that allows application owners to identify the malicious user intent with the help of the behavioral engine.
+The Behavior rule allows application owners to identify the malicious user intent with the help of the behavioral engine.

 ![Behavior Rule](/img/waf/v7/docs/behavior_rule.png)